Chart Color Schemes

 The educational profile of Avenell Heights exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 12.4%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 9.1%, followed by graduate diplomas (1.8%) and postgraduate qualifications (1.5%).
-Trade and technical skills are prominent, with 37.4% of residents aged 15+ holding vocational credentials - advanced diplomas (7.7%) and certificates (29.7%).
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common type of university qualification in the area, with 9.1% of residents holding one.
+Graduate diplomas and postgraduate qualifications follow, at 1.8% and 1.5% respectively.

-Educational participation is high, with 25.1% of residents currently enrolled in formal education.
+Vocational credentials are also prevalent, with 37.4% of residents aged 15 and above holding them.
+Advanced diplomas account for 7.7%, while certificates make up 29.7%.
+Educational participation is high in the area, with 25.1% of residents currently enrolled in formal education.
 This includes 8.9% in primary education, 8.8% in secondary education, and 2.8% pursuing tertiary education.

 Frequently Asked Questions - Education